Fritanga

 A generous shared platter of grilled and fried meats — chorizo, pork ribs, crackling chicharrón, morcilla blood sausage and chunks of beef — piled over fried yuca, papa criolla and patacones, with arepas, lime and hogao on the side.
 It is Colombia's ultimate communal feast, eaten with toothpicks straight off the board.

 Fritanga grew out of the highland Andean tradition of frying and preserving meats, and became the centerpiece of family gatherings and roadside grill stands across Cundinamarca, Tolima and Boyacá.
-The word comes from the Spanish 'frito,' to fry, and the dish embodies the Colombian love of abundance, sharing a single overflowing board among friends rather than serving individual plates.
+The word comes from the Spanish 'frito,' to fry, and the dish speaks to the Colombian taste for abundance — friends sharing a single overflowing board rather than serving individual plates.

 A riot of textures in one bite — shattering chicharrón, smoky chorizo, tender ribs and the starchy comfort of fried yuca and plantain.
 Every forkful is salty, fatty and deeply savory, brightened by a squeeze of lime and the tang of hogao.